Web Access Management (WAM)

 Once the user’s identity has been confirmed, they can request access to a particular web resource subject to policy-based authorization applied to that user.
 The system matches the user authorization level to the policy of the requested resource to grant or deny access.
 Policies take the form of rules that specify who can access a specific information resource.
 For example, is the user an administrator with wider access or a general user (employee) with more limited access?

 Increased cloud adoption poses greater security risks to your IT and business users

 Legacy web access management vs. modern access management

 As access to web resources has evolved with cloud-based services, the traditional legacy model for Web Access Management has not kept pace with the latest technologies.
 Instead of one user getting access to a specific machine or application, you might find many different instances of cloud-based applications throughout your IT infrastructure.

-WAM technologies have not always kept up with these changes and challenges as newer Identity and Access Management (IAM) solutions have come to the forefront.
+WAM technologies have not always kept up with these changes and challenges as newer Identity and Access Management (IAM) solutions have emerged.
 As such, legacy WAM systems can be costly to maintain while posing security vulnerabilities from incompatibility with newer authentication methods.